tedhudek/sandbox/eight-essential-tips.md

 5. Corollary: own your product.
 As writers, we have a unique opportunity to bind the product together.
 Many times I have seen writers be the glue that ties dev to test, or test to customer.
 Our role spans disciplines, and puts us, as writers, in a unique position to spot issues and drive quality.
 Take ownership for the product experience as a whole, not just the docs.
 Think of it as your responsibility to provide feedback to other teams when you see something that's not right.
 Think of yourself as an investigative reporter.
 At MS, selfhosting is part of the culture, for products as well as internal tools.

+In this talk, I'll give you seven essential tips that will help you become a more effective tech writer.
+These are core principles that have guided me during almost two decades in the business.
+At the end, I'll toss in a tiny but mighty bonus tip, and then I'll tell you a story.
+Ready?
+Here we go.
 -->